US Recession Risk Dashboard

 Caution

-K-shaped stress: bottom cohort maxed out, top cohort financially intact.
+K-shaped stress: bottom cohort maxed on minimums while top cohort pays in full.

 Labor Market